Visiting Newstead Abbey

 The charge for visitors is just £6 per vehicle.
 This includes entry to the grounds and gardens at Newstead Abbey and covers all passengers within the car.

-November 4th - February 14th, FREE WEEKDAY PARKING - Excludes school holidays, weekends & special events.
+Monday 3rd November - Friday 13th February 2015, FREE WEEKDAY PARKING - Excludes school holidays, weekends and special events.

 Entry to the House is available on Saturday and Sunday afternoons, 12noon - 4pm for an additional £5 per person and £4 for children (14 and under).